Graduate Certificate in Domestic and Family Violence Practice - CV74

 Indicative Fees (Be Different)

-This course is an approved short course under the Australian Government's Job Ready Graduates funding package and is Commonwealth supported in 2022.
+This course is an approved short course under the Australian Government's Job Ready Graduates funding package and offers Commonwealth supported places (CSP).
 Job Ready fees quoted on this course page are indicative, and final fees may vary depending upon individual students' selection of elective units.

 Don’t want to pay your tuition fees upfront?

 You might be eligible for FEE-HELP, a loan scheme that helps eligible students pay their tuition fees.
 Provided you meet the FEE-HELP eligibility criteria, you can choose to use FEE-HELP to cover all or part of your tuition fees.

 To find out more about FEE-HELP view the FEE-HELP information booklet available on the Australian Government’s Study Assist website.
 You can also learn more about the HELP loan limit and how it affects you.

 To read more about fees at CQU, visit our fee information for degree-level students webpage.

 At CQUniversity, we believe University should be for everyone.
 No matter your situation, we know that everyone needs a helping hand from time to time and are proud to offer a wide range of scholarships, bursaries and stipends.